 For more information about the previously held workshops, click on the links to read the staff report and visit the Planning Commission archive here for audio and visual of the workshop.

-- Comment Period for Initial Study/Notice of Preparation (June/July2017)
+- Comment Period for Initial Study/Notice of Preparation (October 18 to November 16, 2017)

-- Public Review period for Draft Environmental Impact Report (January/February 2018)
+- Public Review period for Draft Environmental Impact Report (February 2018)

 - Presentation of draft ordinance to Municipal Advisory Councils (Spring 2018)

 - Board Consideration of draft Zoning Text Amendments (Spring/Summer 2018)

 Frequently Asked Questions